Clapstream/embeddable-chat/README.md

 ```
 You need to provide a container into which the chat widget can be rendered.

-The widget is transparent and doesn't set it's own background color.
+The widget is transparent and doesn't set its own background color.
 You will need to set a background color or gradient on the container element if required.

 To set up the chat widget: